 Square (by Block) vs Stripe: which is cheaper for a small business and easier to manage day-to-day?

-Quick Answer: For most small, in-person or omnichannel businesses, Square (by Block) is usually cheaper and much easier to manage day-to-day because it bundles POS, hardware, invoicing, and banking-like tools into one flat-rate system.
-Stripe can be cheaper at higher volumes or for pure online businesses with developer resources, but it typically requires more setup, more add-ons, and more ongoing management.
+Quick Answer: For most small, in-person or hybrid businesses, Square (by Block) is usually cheaper and significantly easier to manage day-to-day because payments, POS, hardware, invoicing, and banking live in one integrated ecosystem.
+Stripe can be cost-effective at scale and is extremely flexible for developers, but it often requires more setup, more third‑party tools, and more ongoing maintenance.

 Why This Matters